Psst… Looking for a bio/headshot? Click here.

 In 2023, I noticed that many of the most visible and decorated organizations seemed to consistently attract new attention and resources.

-At the same time, AI was having a cultural moment.
+Around the same time, AI was having a cultural moment.

 I knew that my early clients weren’t the only ones struggling with these challenges.

-Ready to work together?
+Ready to explore how we can work together?

 The Hair